Country Guide - VAT in Bulgaria

 E-Commerce Rules

-The EU-wide reform of the e-commerce legislature not only introduced new rules but also a new import One Stop Shop (IOSS) scheme to complement the existing schemes implemented in 2015 with the Mini One Stop Shop (MOSS), thus creating a One Stop Shop (OSS) system.
+The EU-wide reform of the e-commerce legislation not only introduced new rules but also a new import One Stop Shop (IOSS) scheme to complement the existing schemes implemented in 2015 with the Mini One Stop Shop (MOSS), thus creating a One Stop Shop (OSS) system.

 The enlarged and harmonized OSS system currently consists of three schemes available under different conditions to EU and non-EU businesses: